 “But now you also, put them all aside: anger, wrath, malice, slander, and abusive speech from your mouth” (Colossians 3:8).

 - The use of profanity or abusive speech is strictly prohibited.

 “In everything, therefore, treat people the same way you want them to treat you” (Matthew 7:12).

 - Harassment of any kind is not acceptable at Florida College.
 Harassment is defined as any physical or verbal abuse that is offensive to the recipient.
 Sexual harassment is any physical, verbal, and/or graphic sexual advance, request for sexual favors, or other sexually-oriented conduct which is offensive or objectionable to the recipient.
-“Appendix B” of the handbook includes a full statement of the Florida College harassment policy.
+Racial harassment includes racial slurs, offensive or derogatory remarks about a person’s race or color, or the display of racially offensive symbols.
+“Appendix B” of the student handbook includes a full statement of the Florida College harassment policy.

 Though certainly a matter of moral behavior (in terms of the biblical principle of dressing “modestly and discreetly”—I Timothy 2:9), the College’s dress code also fits the image of a professional institution fostering an environment for Christian scholars.